 The law firm’s red lines consist of ten non-negotiables that companies should adhere to if they want to prove that net zero pledges are reasonable, accountable, and transparent, from folding climate targets into articles of association to updating executive remuneration and performance incentives to reflect corporate sustainability goals.

 ClientEarth lawyer Daniel Wiseman said: “Businesses and investors are finally setting Paris-alignment and net zero targets – which is crucially needed.
-But unless these targets are supported by strategies that are reasonable, transparent, and include strong accountability mechanisms, there is a significant risk that stakeholders will be misled.”
+But unless these targets are supported by strategies that are reasonable, transparent and include strong accountability mechanisms, there is a significant risk that stakeholders will be misled.”

 While companies are developing new climate strategies, investors and shareholders now also expect it, argues ClientEarth.
-Earlier this year, Barclays announced its commitment to Paris-alignment after shareholder pressure, while BP set out the details of its net zero strategies at its capital markets day last month.
+Earlier this year, Barclays announced its commitment to Paris-alignment after shareholder pressure, while BP set out the details of its net zero strategy at its capital markets day last month.
 Large investors, like the BT Pension Scheme, are also setting their own net zero goals.

 Truth or lies?